HECS 2026: The 20% Debt Cut, June Indexation & New Repayments Explained

 Change 1 – The one-off 20% debt reduction

-The federal government legislated a one-off 20% reduction across all outstanding HELP debt balances.
-The official explanation sits on the Department of Education’s 20% reduction page, and the ATO’s update on its study loans what’s new page.
+The federal government has legislated a one-off 20% cut across all outstanding HELP balances.
+The official write-up sits on the Department of Education’s 20% reduction page, with the ATO’s version on its study loans what’s new page.

 What the reduction covers

-The 20% cut applies to every active HELP variant: HECS-HELP (Commonwealth-supported students), FEE-HELP (full-fee students at approved providers), OS-HELP (study overseas), SA-HELP (student services and amenities fee), and the newer START-UP HELP.
-It also extends to other study and training loans the ATO administers, including VET Student Loans.
+The cut hits every active HELP variant: HECS-HELP (Commonwealth-supported students), FEE-HELP (full-fee students at approved providers), OS-HELP (study overseas), SA-HELP (student services and amenities fee), and the newer START-UP HELP.
+It also reaches other study and training loans the ATO administers, including VET Student Loans.
+If you’ve got one of these, you’re covered.

 How the cut is calculated

-The 20% reduction is taken from your loan balance as it stood on 1 June 2025, before any 2025 indexation was applied.
-In practice this means:
+The 20% comes off your loan balance as it stood on 1 June 2025, before any 2025 indexation was applied.
+So:

-The thing is, the cut is applied before indexation, not after.
-That ordering matters for the maths in the next sections.
+Keep in mind that the cut lands before indexation, not after.
+That ordering drives the maths in the sections that follow.

 You don’t need to apply

 The reduction is automatic.
-Most balances were processed by the ATO before the end of 2025; more complex situations (loans across multiple categories, deceased estates, transferred debts) may flow through into early 2026.
-Recipients are notified by SMS, email, or through their myGov inbox once the reduction has been applied to their loan account.
+Most balances were processed by the ATO before the end of 2025.
+More tangled cases – loans spread across multiple categories, deceased estates, transferred debts – may flow through into early 2026.
+You’ll be told once it’s applied, by SMS, email, or a message in your myGov inbox.

 Change 2 – The new marginal repayment system

-From 1 July 2025, the way compulsory HELP repayments are calculated changed structurally.
-The old flat-percentage system has been replaced with a marginal system, and the thing is, the old system used to produce some genuinely strange outcomes that the new one fixes.
+From 1 July 2025, the way compulsory HELP repayments are worked out changed at a structural level.
+The old flat-percentage system is gone, replaced by a marginal one.
+And the old system used to throw up some genuinely odd outcomes that the new one fixes.

 What the old system did

-Under the old rules, your entire repayment-income was multiplied by a single percentage rate based on which income band you fell into.
-So a small pay rise that pushed you into a higher band could result in a much bigger compulsory repayment, simply because the higher rate now applied to all your income, not just the portion above the new threshold.
+Under the old rules, your entire repayment-income got multiplied by a single percentage rate, set by whichever income band you landed in.
+So a small pay rise that nudged you into a higher band could trigger a much bigger compulsory repayment – because the higher rate now applied to all your income, not just the part above the new threshold.

 What the new system does

-From 1 July 2025, repayments are marginal — only the income above the threshold is charged.
-The current structure:
+From 1 July 2025, repayments are marginal.
+Only the income above the threshold gets charged.
+Here’s the current structure:

-In practice, this means a pay rise that crosses a threshold no longer triggers a sudden jump in compulsory repayment for your whole income — it only affects the marginal dollars above the threshold.
-The repayment is calculated proportionally, the way income tax has worked for years.
+The upshot: a pay rise that crosses a threshold no longer triggers a sudden jump in compulsory repayment on your whole income.
+It only touches the marginal dollars above the threshold.
+The repayment is worked out proportionally, the same way income tax has run for years.

 The full repayment rules for 2026 are documented on the ATO’s study and training support loans hub.